lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

       :start-after: marker-5
       :end-before: marker-6

-The code above closes out our familiar workflow with the use of the :meth:`waves.builders.AbaqusSolver` method.
+The code above closes out our familiar workflow with the use of the :meth:`waves.builders.abaqus_solver` method.
 Just as in previous tutorials, we first run a datacheck to confirm that the Abaqus Solver's requirements are satisfied, and then the simulation is executed in ernest.
 Note that the ``# Abaqus Solver`` code is still within the ``for`` loop, so the Abaqus Solver will be called as many times as we have parameter sets.
 In this case, we will solve four Abaqus